TrudAX/denistrunin-blog/src/draft/d365fo-goliveprep/index.md

 - The fix is deployed to PreProd for the final validation(this should be done via Pipeline), it takes 1.5h
 - Release manager should login to LCS, mark the PrePROD package as a Release candidate, swith to PROD enviroment, shedule the release(40 min of downtime)

-Also the poing to consider here that PROD relase can't be fully automated and requires some manual effors.
+Also, the point to consider here is that PROD release can't be fully automated and requires some manual effort.
 This may vary from project to project

 I asked the question on [LinkedIn](https://www.linkedin.com/posts/denis-trunin-3b73a213_question-to-people-who-maintain-d365fo-production-activity-7030514980114362368-sBVy?utm_source=share&utm_medium=member_desktop) and got the following results: